shreyasrye/geekmarks/README.md

 [spaCy]: https://spacy.io/usage
 [Prodigy]: https://prodi.gy/docs/

+## Virtual Environment
+You can run this script to setup a virtual environment

+`$ pip install virtualenv`

 ## Dependencies

 - Install spacy: For more information on how to install, check the [spaCy Github page](https://github.com/explosion/spaCy)